Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Councillors are elected to represent the local community, so you must either live or work in the council area.
 Becoming a councillor is a rewarding experience as you will be able to make a change in your community to help improve residents’ lives.
 A councillor’s role can include developing strategies and plans for the area, helping with problems and ideas, representing the community, working with other local community groups, decision making and reviewing decisions and talking to the community about their needs and what the council is doing.

 Local councils can only be as helpful, connected and energetic as the people elected to run them, so we need councillors capable, enthusiastic and engaged to reflect their communities.
-You can find out more about becoming a councillor on The Electoral Commission and Local Government Association website.
+You can find out more about becoming a councillor on the Local Government Association website.
 There are three ways that you can become a councillor; standing for election, filling a vacant seat after an election (co-opted) or filling a casual vacancy.

 Standing for election